Ee-Hsin/jordanstocks/README.md

 - Add security to prevent inputs from being injected with HTML
 - Add CAPTCHA to prevent spam for the Blog subscription

-<b>Holdings Page:</b>
+<b>Portfolio Page:</b>

-- Appears on Navbar and is only visible user is logged in.
-- Similar UI to BlogPage with each section (for every 6 months) holding a link to a table of holdings.
+- Similar UI to BlogPage with each section (for every 6 months) holding a link to a table of stocks.

 <b>NavBar</b>